 A totally new and unique experience for me was the “Movies Under The Stars” concept on board Royal Princess.
 Watching the latest releases whilst sat in a hot-tub being served cocktails and popcorn is certainly something to try: watching a film has never been quite the same since.

-This was my first time traveling to the Caribbean and I can assure you that this is by far the best way of visiting all the main islands.
+I can assure you that cruising is by far the best way of visiting all the main islands.
 The exotic islands feature golden sand beaches which is the perfect location to relax and soak up the sun!
 I particularly enjoyed visiting Castries in St. Lucia with its stunning waterfalls located in the interior of the island amongst the rainforest.

 Out of all the beautiful ships and destinations that we sell, I would have to say my personal favourite would have to be the Crystal Serenity sailing into Monte Carlo.
 It was the first ship I ever sailed on and it created some unforgettable memories.
 I loved the fact that nothing was too much effort for the staff on board, they were always on hand to help you in any way they could.
 The ship itself was absolutely beautiful, modern yet so elegant, it was extremely hard to pick a favourite spot on board.